-This is so because in C#, constants, declared with the modifier const, can be only of the following types:
+This is so because in C#, constants declared with the modifier const can only be of the following types:

 Primitive types: sbyte, byte, short, ushort, int, uint, long, ulong, char, float, double, decimal, bool.

 Enumerated types (discussed in section "Enumerations" at the end of this chapter).